snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/predictive_ml_models/sf_using_your_model.md

 {{< jupyter snowflake_deploying_model 500 >}}

-Now you are ready to use your model output for activation via Hightouch.
+Now you are ready to use your model output for activation via Census.
 The next chapter, [Data Activation]({{< ref data_activation >}}), guides you through how to target high propensity visitors to optimize ad spend.